This course offers you the opportunity to develop literacy skills that are essential for higher education or gaining employment.

 For each text studied, you will complete a substantial follow-up, focusing on the content, structure and quality of language.

 The texts, across a range of genres and types, will support you in developing your own writing style.
 Texts will include literature and extended literary non-fiction, and other pieces of writing such as essays, reviews and journalism.

 Minimum entry requirements

-- If you are not currently working at a level which is suitable for this course.
-If this is not the case, alternative course options, such as Functional Skills English, may be offered.
+- If you are not currently working at a level which is suitable for the course, alternative course options such as Functional Skills English, may be offered.

-If you have recently achieved a grade 3 (D) GCSE or a Level 2 Functional Skills qualification, then you may not be required to attend an assessment.
+- If you have recently achieved a grade 3 (D) GCSE or a Level 2 Functional Skills qualification, then you may not be required to attend an assessment.

 How will I be assessed?

 - Two examinations, comprised of reading and writing tasks based on previously unseen texts.

 - A non-examination assessment of spoken language will also be carried out by your teacher and it is a compulsory element of this course.